vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step8.md

 Go ahead and try it out now:
 `yot -i yot.yaml -s`{{ execute }}

-All of your labels should now be prefixed!
+Almost all of your labels should now be prefixed!

+In the next step we'll explain why we couldn't quite get every label for every Kubernetes component in one shot, and introduce qualifiers.